jonathann000/advanced_ml_assignment/README.md

 ## Tasks
 Briefly describe each algorithm and how it works.
 For all methods, run your experiments on NChain-v0 and FrozenLake-v0.
-Plot the moving average of the rewards, averaged over 5 runs.
+Plot the moving average of the rewards while your agent learnis, possibly by episode, averaged over 5 runs (i.e. restarting the training).
-Include error-bars (or something similar) indicating the 95% confidence intervals.
+Include error-bars (or something similar) indicating the 95% confidence intervals calculated from your variance of the 5 runs.

 ### 1. Q-learning
 Implement a Q-learning agent with 95% epsilon greedy and run it on the